 We continue our ongoing redevelopment efforts at Lloyd District Portfolio and are currently under construction to include approximately 47,000 square feet of retail space and 657 multi-family units in addition to the existing 581,000 square feet of office space.
 Construction of the project is expected to be complete in 2015, with an anticipated stabilization date in 2017.
-Projected costs of the development are approximately \$192 million, of which approximately \$72 million has been incurred to date.
+Projected costs of the development are approximately \$192 million, of which approximately \$101 million has been incurred to date.
+We expect the Lloyd District Portfolio redevelopment to be stabilized in 2017 with an estimated stabilized yield of approximately 6.25% to 7.25% based on initial estimates.

 Additionally, we continue our ongoing redevelopment efforts at Torrey Reserve Campus and are currently under construction to increase rentable office space by approximately 81,500 square feet.
-Construction of the project is expected to be complete in the fall of 2014, with an expected stabilization date in 2015.
-Projected costs of the redevelopment are approximately \$34 million, of which approximately \$24 million has been incurred to date.
+Construction of the project is expected to be complete during 2015, with an expected stabilization date in 2015.
+Projected costs of the redevelopment are approximately \$34 million, of which approximately \$28 million has been incurred to date.
+We expect the Torrey Reserve Campus redevelopment to be stabilized in 2015 with an estimated stabilized yield of approximately 8.6%.